About the Meteorological Society of Japan

 This publication is written in Japanese and contains explanatory reviews on general topics concerning meteorology.
 Approximately 3 volumes are published each year.

-(2) Preprints of annual scientific meetings
+(2) Abstracts of papers at annual scientific meetings

 (3) Proceedings of symposia and other meetings